austinlparker/deserted-island-devops/content/about.md

 ![Proof-of-concept image for the audience view.](/images/concept.png)

 Production will switch between the small version of the slides and a full-screen version so that the audience will be able to actually read the text.
+It'll look a lot like the video in this tweet!

+{{< tweet 1252987847809937408 >}}

 ## This is right up my alley!